Exploring the Best Chicago Street Art

 Wicker Park

-If you’ve ever wondered where Chicago’s hipsters reside, the answer is Wicker Park.
-In fact, it was voted “America’s Best Hipster Neighborhood” by Forbes in 2012.
-So naturally, the street art located in this neighborhood is a little tricky to find.
+If you ever wondered where Chicago’s hipsters reside, look to Wicker Park.
+In fact, Forbes placed it in fourth on their list of “America’s Best Hipster Neighborhood” in 2012.
+The street art located in this hippest of neighborhoods can feel a little tricky to find.
 Wicker Park makes you work for it, but it is definitely worth the effort.

 JC Rivera, AKA “The Bear Champ” is Wicker Park’s most recognizable artist.
 His rough and tumble city street bears give off a tough and tender vibe, much like many lifelong Midwesterners.
-The best part: if the bear’s paws make it into the mural, they always sport boxing gloves.
-While his bears have foraged their way to many different neighborhoods in the city, Rivera is mainly associated with Wicker Park.
-One example of his trademark look can be found at 1414 N. Milwaukee Avenue— a colorful swirl of wispy purple and pink clouds hold three grumpy bear heads, all with little Band-Aids on their foreheads.
-Try and count all of Rivera’s bears on your trek through the city!
+The best part: if the bear’s paws make it into the mural, they almost always sport boxing gloves.
+While his bears have foraged their way into many different neighborhoods in the city, Rivera’s association with Wicker Park stands out.
+One example of his trademark art can be found at 1414 N. Milwaukee Avenue, where a colorful swirl of wispy purple and pink clouds hold three grumpy bear heads, all with little Band-Aids on their foreheads.
+Try and count all of Rivera’s bears on your trek through the city.

 Take Me There: